home-assistant/home-assistant.io/source/lovelace/actions.markdown

 {% configuration exemptions %}
 user:
   required: true
-  description: User id that can see the view tab.
-For each user´s id listed, the confirmation dialog will NOT be shown.
+  description: User ID that can see the view tab.
+For each user's ID listed, the confirmation dialog will NOT be shown.
   type: string
 {% endconfiguration %}